totalspectrum/spin2cpp/Spin2cpp.md

 This will produce demo.pasm (the converted assembly code) and demo.binary (the compiled binary suitable for download to the device).

-The alternate frontend `fastspin` is a more direct interface to the PASM compiler.
+The alternate frontend `flexspin` is a more direct interface to the PASM compiler.

 OPTIONS
 =======